-An acoustic neuroma is a benign tumour that grows in the eighth auditory or vestibulocochlear nerve.
-Learn how it affects hearing and other functions.
+An acoustic neuroma is a benign tumour that grows in the acoustic or eighth cranial nerve.
+Learn how it affects hearing, balance and other functions.

 Deafness is a complete loss of hearing.
 This page offers you information about living with deafness, the deaf community, sign language and more.

 Earache is common and it's often the result of an ear infection.
 Find out what causes a ear pain, how to treat a sore ear to provide relief.

 Ear infections are common but usually go away on their own.
 Learn about the different types of ear infections, the symptoms in adults and children and...

 Ear wax (cerumen) is produced by tiny glands in the ear canal and helps keep the ears clean.
 Find out how to treat a build-up of ear wax.